I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Should I Drink Bottled or Tap Water?

 Most of us in the developed world live in places where tap water is perfectly safe to drink.
-Although this does not normally apply if you live on a Canadian Native reserve or in Flint, Michigan.
+Although this does not normally apply if you live on a Canadian Native reserve, in Texas after a cold snap, or in Flint, Michigan.

 In Canada, tap water costs less than a cent per litre.
 The lowest-priced bottled water comes in at 66 cents per litre.
 These figures are roughly similar in Australia, the United Kingdom, and the United States.